BlackBoxVision/material-calendar-view/README.md

 ----------
 License
 -------------
-This library is distributed under **APACHE2** license, feel free to do any modification.
+This library is distributed under **Apache License 2**, feel free to do any modification.

 ```
 /*